jimzhou2015/dom4j-big-xml/README.md

   handle and then continue to read read 20000 chars  to go on until the file is read over

-3. for example for test
+3. for the example  test